What to do with Multiple Offers to purchase Your Home?

 If you receive two or more offers to purchase your property at about the same time (lucky you), and you counter-offer them all, what if two or more accept?
 You sure can’t sell it to more than one!

-Thus the seller remains in control of the process until he/she makes a final choice, through the seller’s listing Realtor®, of course.
+Thus the seller remains in control of the process until he/she makes a final choice.
 A Multiple Counter Offer situation is not an environment for amateurs, or even lightly experienced real estate agents.

 As indicated by the quote above from the MCO-S form, the terms in the MCO-S to each buyer may be different, in fact are likely different because the offers are different and the buyer’s capacities are different.
 The price, terms, close date, earnest money, etc. … anything … may be different in the respective counter offers.

 Sellers need to be very mindful of the anxiety, stress and disappointment that is being felt by every one of those buyers.
 Many people simply withdraw their offers upon learning of the multiple offer situation, and many (most?) buyers at least consider this.